-In Reception we have two classes where Mrs Williams (RJW) and Miss Jolley (RLJ) are Class Teachers.
+In Reception we have two classes where Mrs Williams (RJW) and Miss Kinsella (RSK) are the Class Teachers.

 If you wish to contact the class teachers, please use the following email addresses: